Social Democratic Party of India: Murders of CPI-M, Youth League and Congress workers

 Nine PFI and SDPI activists were found guilty of killing a Communist Party of India (Marxist) (CPI-M) worker in 2008.
 SDPI activists were found guilty of murdering a Muslim Youth League worker in Kozhikode.
 SDPI members were arrested for the murder of a Congress worker in Chavakkad.
 Several SDPI offices have been raided by the Kerala Police.
 Suspected weapons-training camps and arms stockpiles were seized in Narath, Kannur district from the offices and other centres of the PFI and SDPI.
 Although the party denied any involvement, the charge sheet filed by the National Investigation Agency (NIA) blamed the PFI and the SDPI for conducting arms-training camps across Kerala as health-awareness camps and yoga classes.
 According to the FIR, the 24 people accused in the case were members of the PFI and the SDPI.
 Cases were registered under sections 143, 147, 153(B), R/W 149 of the IPC, section 5(1)(a) r/w 25(1)(a) of Arms Act, section 4 of the Explosives Act and section 18 of the Unlawful Activities (Prevention) Act.

 Four SDPI activists were arrested for an attack on two CPI(M) members in Mangalam, Tirur on 29 January 2014.
 The SDPI accepted responsibility after a video of the violent attack was aired by major television channels.
 The party justified the attacks, however, saying that it needed to safeguard its members.
 According to the SDPI district president, the attack was an emotional reaction by its members to a CPM attack on one of its members that morning.

 Murder of RSS members

-A 23-year-old RSS worker was hacked to death in February 2021, allegedly by SDPI workers.
-The BJP observed a hartal to protest the killing.
-In December of that year, SDPI state secretary K. S. Shan was hacked to death by a group affiliated with RSS.
-According to the police, Shan's death was in retaliation to the February murder of the RSS' Nandu by SDPI workers.
-BJP OBC leader Ranjith Sneenivasan was then murdered in his home; police speculated that Sneenivasan's murder was connected to the previous two.
-SDPI leaders were arrested during the following days.
+A 23-year-old member of the Rashtriya Swayamsevak Sangh (RSS), a right-wing Hindutva paramilitary organisation, was killed in February 2021, allegedly by SDPI workers.
+The Bharatiya Janata Party, closely affiliated with the RSS, observed a hartal to protest the killing.
+In December of that year, SDPI state secretary K. S. Shan was hacked to death by a group affiliated with the RSS.
+BJP leader Ranjith Sreenivasan was then murdered in his home; police speculated that Sreenivasan's murder was connected to the previous two.
+SDPI leaders were arrested during the following days and all the accused were given capital punishment by the court.

-Anti-CAA violence

-A police investigation found that Kerala Muslims were involved in Mangaluru anti-CAA violence.
-Police alleged that provocative messages were shared by groups related to the PFI and the SDPI.
-Two people were arrested in connection with the violence and notices were issued to 30 others, including members of the PFI and SDPI.